seratch/ChatGPT-in-Slack/README.md

 The `Dockerfile` is designed to establish a WebSocket connection with Slack via Socket Mode.
 This means that there's no need to provide a public URL for communication with Slack.

+## Contributions

+You're always welcome to contribute! :raised_hands:
+When you make changes to the code in this project, please keep these points in mind:
+- Please try to avoid making changes that would bring any breaking changes to the app's behavior.
+If such changes are unavoidable due to critical reasons such as security issues, please start a discussion in GitHub Issues before making significant changes.
+- Please write some unit tests, especially for the ones that don't require any mock objects.
+- Before committing your changes, be sure to run `./validate.sh`.

 ## The License

 The MIT License